bweatherson/demons/latest-export.md

 \end{tikzpicture}
 ```

+**GOTTA CLARIFY WHETHER I'M REALLY ALREADY COMMITTED TO THIS**

+**ALSO RAISE WORRY ABOUT WHETHER WEAK DOMINANCE LEADS TO PARADOX IN VERSIONS OF ABC WHERE DEMON HAS PR 1 IN A**

 Given what I've said already about the ABC game, I'm committed to the following two claims.
 First, in this game the only rational choice is $U$.
 That's the only rational choice at the only information set where Chooser might move, and that determines the rational strategy.
 Second, a choice is rational in this game iff it is rational in the following simultaneous move game.

 ```{r,abc-weak-dominance-strategic, cache=TRUE}